varos-je/challenge_1/README.md

 ```

 ## Visuals
+As previously mentioned, the user-facing look of the home page following my edits should look identical to the mockup with accessibility issues:

 ![As previously mentioned, the user-facing look of the home page following my edits should look identical to the mockup with accessibility issues:](./Assets/01-html-css-git-homework-demo.png)

 ## Changes